ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part1.md

 }
 ```

-For example:
+For example,

 ```typescript
 console.assert(S.order === 2);
 ```

-We will add more group theory in the next parts of this series.
+confirms that `S` is the [finite simple group of order two](https://www.youtube.com/watch?v=BipvGD-LCjU).

-## Outlook
+## Conclusion

-I have decided to split this topic into several parts.
-The next parts will be about [finite cyclic groups](https://en.wikipedia.org/wiki/Cyclic_group), [symmetric groups](https://en.wikipedia.org/wiki/Symmetric_group), [homomorphisms of groups](https://en.wikipedia.org/wiki/Group_homomorphism), and maybe more.
-We will also implement some general constructions for groups, and add some further methods to our group class, showcasing how group theory can be modeled within TypeScript.
+Because this post is already quite long, I have decided to split the topic into several parts.
+The next parts will be about [finite cyclic groups](https://en.wikipedia.org/wiki/Cyclic_group), [symmetric groups](https://en.wikipedia.org/wiki/Symmetric_group), [homomorphisms of groups](https://en.wikipedia.org/wiki/Group_homomorphism), and maybe more concepts showcasing how group theory can be modeled within TypeScript.

-Of course, when you want to do some serious computations with groups, you will most likely want to use a different, more performant programming language or even computer algebra system, tailored towards group theory in particular (GAP, Magma, Sage, ...).
+Of course, when you want to do some serious _computations_ with groups, you will most likely want to use a different, more performant programming language or even computer algebra system, tailored towards group theory in particular (GAP, Magma, Sage, ...).

-For developing the _theory_ of groups with the help of types, [Martin-Löw type theory](https://en.wikipedia.org/wiki/Intuitionistic_type_theory) is a very powerful choice, which puts a different perspective on the group axioms as well.
-Essentially, the group axioms are witnessed by proofs, and these proofs are contained in the group _data_!
-For example, instead of saying that `a + (b + c) = (a + b) + c` (for all `a,b,c`) is a true statement, this actually becomes a _type_, and a member of this type, witnessing associativity, is part of the group data.
+For developing the _theory_ of groups with the help of types, [Martin-Löw type theory](https://en.wikipedia.org/wiki/Intuitionistic_type_theory) is a very powerful choice, which also experienced a renaissance within the mathematics community via the introduction of [homotopy type theory](https://en.wikipedia.org/wiki/Homotopy_type_theory).

+Type theory puts a different perspective on the group axioms.
+For example, instead of saying that `a + (b + c) = (a + b) + c` is a true statement, this statement becomes a _type_, and a member of this type

+`p : a + (b + c) = (a + b) + c`

+is a _proof_ of associativity and becomes part of the group _data_!
 Unfortunately, I was not able to get this idea running within TypeScript, which seems to be more "computational" in nature.
-It would be nice to add something like a proof of associativity to our group data, but apparently, this is not possible, which is why we had to loop over an array to check associativity instead.
+Instead, we had to loop over an array to check associativity.

-Put shorty: in type theory, associativity is _part of the data_, whereas here, as well as in classical mathematics, it is a _condition_.
+Put shorty: in type theory, associativity is part of the _data_, whereas here, as well as in classical mathematics, it is a _condition_.

 For me, it was a joy to build a bridge between my old profession (mathematics) and my new one (web development).
 I hope that you also found the investigation interesting.